po1sigala/live/01-Class-Content/19-PWA/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 ## Actual Behavior

-When a user clicks on the item, it is noy removed from the list of tasks.
+When a user clicks on the item, it is not removed from the list of tasks.

 When a user clicks the Edit button, a text input does not appear with the list item to be edited.
 After pressing the Enter key, the list item is not updated properly.